Blowin' in the Wind

 In 1999, the song was inducted into the Grammy Hall of Fame.
 In 2004, it was ranked #14 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Blowin' in the Wind" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Blowin' in the Wind" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools